Have you ever felt doubtful about an article online and can’t help but wonder if it was written by a real person or a robot?

 You’re not alone.

-Fake news is everywhere, and AI content tools like ChatGPT are used to spread wrong information and manipulate opinions.
+Fake news is everywhere, and AI writing software like ChatGPT is used to spread wrong information and manipulate opinions.

 And if you are a creator, you damn well better protect your reputation.